 The trails wind through dense stands of shore pines, between sand dunes, and around low-lying areas of shrubs and sedges that are undoubtedly underwater in winter.
 You can ride several excellent trails through the dunes, or follow the foredune road, or at low tide you can ride a jeep road along the shore of Coos Bay.
 (Keep an eye out for the WWII defensive bunker nestled into the hillside along the bay.)
 Or you can ride along the beach, though you should avoid the snowy plover nesting areas in season.

 Because the North Spit Trails are arranged in a series of stacked loops, you can do rides of almost any length, varying your route dramatically depending on which trails you choose.
 So next time you’re at Wild Mare Horse Camp, make the short trailer drive to the North Spit trailhead and experience this delightful trail network for yourself.

-Facilities: North Spit Trailhead has parking for many trailers, but no other facilities.
-You can camp overnight at Wild Mare Horse Camp, a few miles away off Horsfall Road.
+Wild Mare Horse Camp is located a few miles away, off Horsfall Road.
 It has 12 sites with corrals, potable water, toilets, picnic tables, fire rings, and a large day-use parking area.